Using the Library

 Computer Access

-We have seven public computer terminals available.
+Currently, three public computer terminals are available.
 Our computers are intended for legal research, the completion and creation of legal forms or other legal related matters only.
 You may be asked to leave the computer if you are not engaged in legal research.
+There is a 1 hour time limit that will be enforced when others are waiting.

 Computer Assisted Legal Research

-The law library provides Internet access, Westlaw, Legal Information Reference Center and selected software applications.
+The law library provides access to the Internet, Westlaw, Lexis Advance, Legal Information Reference Center and selected software applications.
 Use of the library’s public terminals is restricted to legal research only.
 Staff does NOT provide computer instruction.

 Mandatory Continuing